nishantguvvada/advanced-python/README.md

 - They take any number of arguments, have only 1 expression
 - Helps to keep the namespace clean
 - Used with higher order functions sort(), map(), reduce(), filter()

+## 10. map function

+- map function applies a give function to all items in a collection